ViolaSoderlund/Watson-Assistant-Messenger-demo/README.md

 This demo lets you communicate with a Watson assistant with Facebook Messenger as front-end.
 The assistant is restricted to take only text as input, and send text or image output.

+Some of the code is taken from the Messenger and Watson Assistant v2 documentation.

 ## Get Started

 1) Clone the project: `git clone git@git.eu-gb.bluemix.net:viola.soderlund/hackyourworld-watson-assistant-node.js-demo.git`